caepenna/css-styleguide/_contents/tools.markdown

 .item
   box-shadow: 0 2px 0px #dcffa6, 0 2px 5px #000
 ```
-1. Comparing the syntax of them, SCSS allows you write selectors and attributes on the same line.
-You can have a more compressed code but, at the same time, you need to be carefull to not write unreadable code.
+Comparing both syntaxes, SCSS allows you to write selectors and attributes on the same line so you can simplify your code.
+At the same time you need to be careful not to code in a way it's hard to read and understand.

-2. When you use SCSS, integration with CSS is softer.
-You can copy a CSS code inside a SCSS file and you won't have any problem to compile.
-If you are using Sass, you need to make some changes in the code to make it work.

-3. The syntax of SCSS is closer of the syntax of CSS.
-So it is easier for a person who knows how to write CSS, create or make changes in SCSS code and understand the differences between the languages.
+You can write plain CSS in SCSS (or reuse CSS code from elsewhere).
+Also, for the same reason, the learning curve is smoother for people who already know CSS.